MicrosoftDocs/windows-itpro-docs/windows/deployment/planning/windows-11-removed-features.md

 > Applies to: Windows 11

 Windows 11 adds new features and functionality; however some features are removed.
-Below is a summary of features and functionalities that are present in earlier versions of Windows 10/11, but are removed in the specified versions of Windows 11. **The list below is subject to change and might not include every affected feature or functionality.**
+Below is a summary of features and functionalities that are present in earlier versions of Windows 10 or Windows 11, but are removed in the specified version of Windows 11. **The list below is subject to change and might not include every affected feature or functionality.**

 > [!NOTE]
 > Join the [Windows Insider program](https://insider.windows.com) to get early access to new Windows 11 builds and test these changes yourself.